Contact us: 01935 850555

 How many pupils are in your classes?

 Each year group will be different depending on the number of children on our roll.
-In the prep school we aim to keep our classes small and from Years 3 – 6 children are individual year groups.
+In the prep school we aim to keep our classes small and from Years 3 – 6 children are in individual year groups.
 In the senior school, we have two classes in each year group allowing our teachers to give individual support and guidance to each pupil according to their needs and abilities.
 Numbers per class are very much lower than in the state school model where children can feel lost in classes of 30 or more.

 In our Sixth Form classes are much smaller and can be as few as three per subject.
 This is an ideal environment for the depth of learning required at A Level.
 We work hard to tailor our A Level offering to a student’s individual wishes, to help them gain the A Levels they require to access the next step in their education, whether it is university or not.
 Students often comment on the highly supportive relationships that are fostered with subject teachers in the Sixth Form.